vekatze/neut/book/src/basis.md

 }
 ```

-After optimization, this behaves like the following pseudo-code:
+After optimization, this behaves like the following pseudocode:

 ```neut
 define foo() -> int {